rage/programming-23/data/part-9/3-encapsulation.md

 </sample-output>

 As far as the client is concerned, using these new methods is no different from directly accessing an attribute.
-Parentheses are not necessary; instead it is perfectly acceptable to state `wallet.money = 50`.
+Parentheses are not necessary; instead it is perfectly acceptable to state `wallet.money = 50`, as if we were simply assigning a value to a variable.
 Indeed, the purpose was to hide (i.e. encapsulate) the internal implementation of the attribute while offering an easy way of accessing and modifying the data stored in the object.

-The previous example has a slight fault: the client is not notified of the failure to set a negative value for the money attribute.
+The previous example has a small problem: the client is not notified of the failure to set a negative value for the money attribute.
 When a value supplied is clearly wrong, it is usually a good idea to raise an exception and thus let the client know.
 In this case the exception should probably be of type `ValueError` to signify that the value supplied was unacceptable.

 Here we have an improved version of the class, along with some code for testing it: